dylanc2/BYOW/README.md

     b) Draw a hallway from a connected room to an unconnected room.
     c) Hallway logic: Overwrite everything to draw the hallway, then if there nothing surrounding, mark with wall.
 (If the wall is on a path, don't write the wall.
 If the wall is on nothing, create the wall).
-6) Place the golden lock on a wall. (?)
+6) Place the golden lock on a wall.
 Find a walkable path, locate the nearest accessible wall.
-## Persistence